acgd-webdev-4/pattern-lib-type-colours/README.md

 Focus on `color`, `font-weight`, `font-style` & `font-family`.
 We don’t need to specify `margin`, `padding` or `font-size` because those already exist within the Typografier classes.

-**You don’t have to regenerate your Pattern Library after every change—it will automatically regenerate & refresh for you.** That’s still slow though, so you can open up each section in the pattern library into a new browser tab and refresh there. *Look for this little pop-out arrow at the top of a section.*
+**You don’t have to refresh your whole Pattern Library after every change—it’s really slow** So you can open up each section in the pattern library into a new browser tab and refresh there. *Look for this little pop-out arrow at the top of a section.*

 **Don’t change any of the code in the `typography` folder—only write CSS in your `theme.css` file this week.**